dspsandbox/AD9958-real-time-RF-source/README.md

 ## Introduction
 This **AD9958 real time RF source** repository consists of set of Python and C++ libraries for real-time control of a AD9958 direct digital synthesizer (DDS).
 The sythesizer has been successfully implemented in the group of Prof. Morgan Mitchell at [ICFO](www.ICFO.eu) for RF/uW state preparation and manipulation of a Rb 87 Bose Einstein Condensate.

+#### Operating principle
+The operation of this real-time RF source can be understood in 3 effective layers.
+The first one is a Python API designed to request tasks from the AD9958 in a coprehensive and user-friendly way.
+Behind the scenes, this layer converts the commands into adresses and values of registers on the AD9958.
+The sets of register addresses and values are forwarded (via serial communication) to the second layer: the chipKit Max 32.
+This microcntroller builds up a *function stack* which saves the requested commands/tasks and executes them sequentially on demmand.
+Note that the sequential execution of the task is entirely performed by the microcontroller (exact timing) and can be triggered by an external TTL trigger.
+During most of the tasks, the microcontroller communicates over an SPI bus with the AD9958.
+This third and last effective layer corresponds to DDS itself, which changes the features of the generated RF acording to its internal registers set over SPI.

 #### Highlighted capabilities
 * Separate control of amplitude, phase and frequency of channel 0 (ch0) and channel 1 (ch1) of the AD9958.
 * 2,4,8,16 bit modulation mode.